 When considering different ways to help divert organics from landfills, it is very important to think about potential ways to bring about a positive social impact with this diversion.

-The EPA published the following pyramid describing the more and least preferred ways to deal with the food waste part of organic waste.
+The EPA published the following pyramid describing the more preferred and least preferred ways to deal with the food waste part of organic waste.